 Availability: 36” width

-The purpose of this application procedure is to insure that the veil side of the prepreg is laid up so that it is the outer most ply of the part.
-The following procedure applies to a part laid up in a female mold.
+The purpose of this application procedure is to insure that the veil is layed up so that it is the outer most ply of the part.
+The following procedure applies to a part layed up in a female mold.